boolean-uk/tdd-cohort-manager-challenge/README.md

 **NB** This is a TDD challenge - evidence your work by committing for each passing test and its source code.

+A domain model is required as the core criteria.

 ### Acceptance Criteria

 #### Standard